Strapped for time? Here's the best tents for 2023

 How to use a stove in your teepee tent

 As we’ll see, some of the best teepee tents have a stove jacket or flue opening in the roof so a stove can be used.
 Using a stove inside a tent is officially known as ‘hot tenting’ and is a fun way of keeping warm when it's chilly.
 A flat stove surface will easily get hot enough for cooking inside on too!
-Get that brew on with our guide to the best camping kettle.
+We can help you choose your ideal camping stove or get that brew on with our guide to the best camping kettle.

 You can’t put a stove in any old tent though.
 It has to have the opening for a flue and you’ll need to use a spark arrestor on top of the flue to stop hot sparks falling on the tent (we don’t want it that warm!)
 You should also have something on hand for putting out the fire if needed.